-Glossary
+1. Glossary

-- Advisor: A person chosen by a party or appointed by the institution to accompany the party to meetings related to the resolution process, advise the party on that process, and conduct cross-examinations at the hearing. - Complainant means an individual who is alleged to be the victim of conduct that could constitute harassment or discrimination based on a protected class; or retaliation for engaging in a protected activity. - Complaint (formal) means a document filed/signed by a Complainant or signed by the Title IX Coordinator alleging harassment or discrimination based on a protected class or retaliation for engaging in a protected activity against a Respondent and requesting that King's College investigate the allegation. - Confidential Employee: A King's College employee who has been designated as confidential under this policy for the purpose of providing services to persons related to sexual harassment.
-The employee's confidential status is only with respect to information received about sexual harassment in connection with providing these services. - Consent: Knowing, voluntary, with explicit permission by word or action to engage in sexual activity.
-For consent to be valid, there must be a clear expression in words or actions that the other individual consented to that specific sexual conduct.
-Consent can also be withdrawn once given and consent to some sexual activity cannot be presumed to be consent for other sexual activity.
-Once consent is withdrawn, sexual activity should cease. - Day: A business day when King's College has normal office operations. - Education program or activity: Locations, events, or circumstances where King's College exercises substantial control over both the Respondent and the context in which the sexual harassment or discrimination occurs and any conduct that occurs in a setting which is subject to King's College's disciplinary authority - Final Determination: A conclusion by a preponderance of the evidence, the standard of proof, that the alleged conduct did or did not violate policy. - Finding: A conclusion by a preponderance of the evidence that the conduct did or did not occur as alleged. - Grievance Process: A method of formal resolution designated by King's College to address conduct that falls within the policies included below and complies with the requirements of 34 CFR Part 106.45
+- Advisor means a person chosen by a party or appointed by the institution to accompany the party to meetings related to the resolution process, advise the party on that process, and conduct cross-examinations at the hearing. - Complainant means an individual who is alleged to be the victim of conduct that could constitute harassment or discrimination based on a protected class; or retaliation for engaging in a protected activity. - Complaint (formal) means a document filed/signed by a Complainant or signed by the Title IX Coordinator alleging harassment or discrimination based on a protected class or retaliation for engaging in a protected activity against a Respondent and requesting that King's College investigate the allegation. - Confidential Resource means an employee who is not a Mandated Reporter of notice of the harassment, discrimination, and/or retaliation (irrespective of Clery Act Campus Security Authority status). - Day means a business day when King's College has normal office operations. - Education program or activity means locations, events, or circumstances where King's College exercises substantial control over both the Respondent and the context in which the sexual harassment or discrimination occurs and also includes any building owned or controlled by a student organization that is officially recognized by King's College. - Final Determination: A conclusion by a preponderance of the evidence, the standard of proof, that the alleged conduct did or did not violate policy. - Finding: A conclusion by a preponderance of the evidence that the conduct did or did not occur as alleged.
+(106.45, vii) - Formal Grievance Process is a method of formal resolution designated by King's College to address conduct that falls within the policies included below and complies with the requirements of 34 CFR Part 106.45.